 - You can also learn to weave or make pottery from community artisans.
 These are age-old arts.

-- Evenings are extreme special.
+- Evenings are extremely special.
 You may witness folk dance in the starry night sky or around a bonfire listening to village songs.
 Sometimes, sitting quiet and viewing the sunset is the most cherished memory.

 Cost of Planning a Rajasthan Village Homestay and Booking Tips.